 The class advisors, assigned faculty members, shall act as temporary chairperson for the first class meeting.
-This faculty person will conduct the election of officers for the class and attend each meeting thereafter.
+These faculty persons will conduct the election of officers for the class and attend each meeting thereafter.
 The student must have a minimum average of 85 overall to run for and be elected as a class officer.